ExtremeFiretop/MerlinAutoUpdate-Desktop/README.md

 This script allows you to remotely identify a beta or stable firmware update for an ASUS Merlin router, and automatically download and update via an unattended method.

 General Instructions
-This scripts are targeted to be used on Asus routers running the modified Asuswrt-Merlin software.
+This script is targeted to be used on Asus routers running the modified Asuswrt-Merlin software.
 To use this scripts you must first have.

 1. Enable SSH access, https://www.htpcguides.com/enable-ssh-asus-routers-without-ssh-keys/
 If you want to access via SSH throught the open internet (LAN + WAN).
 I highly recommend changing the port and disabling username password authentication (only using RSA keys).